mrMiiao/Answers/README.md

-# Answers
+# VK trigger answers userbot
-VK trigger answers userbot
+Write your token and phrases to config